 Home theatre projectors are most often recommended for:

 - Home theatre such as movies and TV

 Business projectors are meant to be used in large spaces, so they need to be powerful and bright.
 In fact, data or business projectors are often brighter than home theatre projectors because they often need to compensate for overhead lighting or windows in some large meeting spaces.
 Business projectors often easily connect to laptop computers, either via cables such as HDMI, or Wi-Fi so that sharing presentations or files is easy.
 Because they’re used in remote or out-of-office locations, a business projector is often portable.

 - When displaying PowerPoint-style or data and info presentations

 - People who need a portable solution for displays

 Gaming projectors project huge, vibrant images in 1080p or 4K resolution.
-Some models have HDR compatibility, and you’ll find most gaming projectors run at least 60Hz refresh rate.
+Some models have HDR compatibility, and you’ll find that most gaming projectors run at at least 60Hz refresh rate.
 They have extremely low input lag and speedy response times, so you can enjoy gaming on a truly big home screen.